sikander-nawaz/sikander-nawaz/README.md

 ## I'm Student and Front-End Developer 😉
-- 🔭 I’m currently working As Front-End Developer.
+- 🔭 I’m currently working as Front-End Developer.
 - 🌱 I’m currently learning Advance JavaScript.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach Technology.